RRQ (esports)

-Rex Regum Qeon (RRQ) is an esports organization based in Indonesia.
-The organization competes in professional tournaments in the sports: Mobile Legends: Bang Bang, PUBG Mobile, Free Fire, Valorant, FIFA, League of Legends: Wild Rift and Sausage Man.
+Rex Regum Qeon (RRQ), known by the nickname "King of Kings" is an esports organization based in Indonesia founded by Andrian "AP" Pauline Husen and Calvin "Nano" Thenderan.
+The organization currently competes in professional tournaments in the games of Mobile Legends: Bang Bang, PUBG Mobile, Free Fire, Valorant, and Honor of Kings.

+As of the end of 2024, RRQ has won a total of four world championship titles: two in Point Blank (PBIC 2017 with RRQ Endeavour and PBWC 2019 with RRQ TCN), and two in PUBG Mobile (including the PUBG Mobile Star Challenge 2018 with RRQ Athena).

 RRQ was ranked as the third most popular esports organization team in the world in 2020.
 In a report released by Shareable titled "The State of Social Media 2020", the team's fan activity on social media throughout 2020 had reached 26.5 million activities.

 About

 History

-Rex Regum Qeon (RRQ) was founded in October 2013 by Adrian Pauline, the CEO of RRQ, and Riki K. Suliawan, founder of RRQ.
+Rex Regum Qeon (RRQ) was founded in October 2013 by Adrian Pauline, the CEO of RRQ, and Calvin Thenderan, founder of RRQ.
 Began as a gaming hobby of both founders, their interest in Dota 2 championship eventually made its way into the formation of the organization.

 From 2013 to 2017, RRQ had only one division team, which was Dota 2.
 Adrian Pauline stated that, in the beginning, the organization was only run as a hobby and side job, and wasn't focused on their business.
 In 2014, Esports gained popularity growth, Andrian Pauline, who was originally a Product Director at QEON Interactive, resigned from the office and shifted his focus to the team, since then RRQ started to focus on their businesses.
-In 2017 RRQ had recruited another three new esports divisions, the new divisions are RRQ Endeavour in Point Blank, RRQ2 in Mobile Legends, and one division team in PUBG that were relatively short serving period.
+In 2017, RRQ had recruited another three new esports divisions, the new divisions are RRQ Endeavour in Point Blank, RRQ2 in Mobile Legends, and one division team in PUBG that were relatively short serving period.
 At the end of 2019, Adrian Pauline decided to move RRQ Endeavor to the Call of Duty Mobile division from Point Blank.

-RRQ had expanded its international branches to Japan, Thailand, and Malaysia.
-Today, the only remaining international branch of RRQ is Thailand.
+RRQ had expanded its international branches to Vietnam, South Korea, Japan, Thailand, and Malaysia.